josdejong/mathjs/docs/datatypes/complex_numbers.md

 ```

 ## API
-A `Complex` object created from `math.complex` contains the following properties and functions:
+A `Complex` object created by `math.complex` contains the following properties and functions:

 ### complex.re